bastian-lengen-epfl/DistanceLadder/README.md

 3. Uncertainty of the observed I-band magnitude
 4. Absorbtion in the I-band
 5. Redshift of the host galaxy
-6. A color term V-I. It can be a column full of `NaN` if the model choose don't use the color term.
+6. Color term V-I. It can be a column full of `NaN` if the model choose don't use the color term.

 For the `/data/TRGB_anchors.csv`:
 1. Galaxy host